Criticality and covered area fraction in confetti and Voronoi percolation: Voronoi percolation

-To prove Theorem \ref{r-vthm1} we first note that a sharp threshold result akin to Proposition \ref{theo1} for our Voronoi percolation model follows immediately on changing the definition of $E_z$ of Duminil-Copin, Raoufi and Tassion (2019b) (page 487) to be that $E_z$ is the event the $\eta_b$ does not intersect the Euclidean ball of radius $( ||x-z|| -3\sqrt{2}) \frac{r}{R}$ around $z$.
-Now the argument to show Theorem \ref{th:dual} may be repeated to prove Theorem \ref{r-vthm1}.
+\end{theorem} To prove the above, we first note that a sharp threshold result for the Voronoi percolation model akin to Proposition~\ref{theo1} for the confetti percolation model follows immediately on changing the definition of $E_z$ of Duminil-Copin, Raoufi and Tassion (2019b) (page 487) to be that $E_z$ is the event the $\eta_b$ does not intersect the Euclidean ball of radius $( ||x-z||_2 -3\sqrt{2}) \frac{r}{R}$ around $z$.
+Now, the argument to show Theorem~\ref{th:dual} may be repeated to prove Theorem~\ref{r-vthm1}.

-Like the confetti percolation model, the Voronoi percolation model is also spatially ergodic.
-So we have